rateing stars

 • Liquid Solvent Extraction

-Another way of extracting CBD oil is by using solvents like ethanol, butane, propane, isopropyl alcohol, methane, and hexane.
+Another way of extracting CBD oil is by using food grade solvents.
 These solvents react with the plant material to extract cannabinoids, producing a high-quality CBD oil.

 • Carrier Oil Extraction